Position: UI / UX Designer

 When the original Cycle underwent a pivot to transition into a slower, more hardcore extraction shooter - accordingly the UI would get an overhaul and a new art style treatment to reflect this change in tone and direction.

-The original UI style was very colorful and flat, with predominantly white text on blue backgrounds.
+The original UI style was colorful and flat, with predominantly white text on blue backgrounds.

-To achieve this, the UI & UX Designers were given the task to explore a new direction for the UI.
+To achieve a pivot into a more "hardcore" direction, the UI & UX Designers at that time were given the task to explore a new direction for the UI.

 Partially it should also cover a possible addition of gamepad accessibility as there were plans for Cycle to also release on the current generation of consoles.